Asymptotic behavior of the Brownian frog model: Existence of a limiting shape

 \begin{proof}[Proof of \thref{prop:ergodic}]

 It suffices to prove that the collection $\{T(x_m,x_n)\}_{0 \leq m <n}$ satisfies (i)-(iv) of \thref{thm:liggett}.
 For (i), we claim that If site $x_n$ is reached before site $x_\ell$ (so that $T(x_m,x_n) \leq T(x_m,x_\ell))$, there is nothing to prove.
 If that does not happen and $T(x_m,x_n) > T(x_m,x_\ell)$ then the process which began with only the frog at site $x_\ell$ awake can be coupled to the process originating from site $x_m$, which might have other particles awake at time $T(x_m,x_\ell)$.
 Thus the remaining time to reach site $x_n$ for the original process can be at most $T(x_\ell,x_n)$, proving (i).
 The second point, (ii), follows from radial symmetry and translation invariance of the initial configuration.

 To get (iii), for simplicity assume that $L_v$ is the nonnegative $x$-axis in two dimensions.
 Let $\Pi_m$ be the Poisson points in the region $(m - 1/2, m + 1/2) \times \mathbb R$.
 This is an i.i.d.\ sequence and hence ergodic.
-Moreover, $Y (nk, (n+1)k)$ is a shift invariant function of the $\Pi_m$ and hence is ergodic by \cite[Theorem 7.1.3]{durrett}.
+Moreover, $T(x_{nk}, x_{(n+1)k})$ is a shift invariant function of the $\Pi_m$ and hence is ergodic by \cite[Theorem 7.1.3]{durrett}.